Algebraic Structures

 -

 A semigroup satisfying the commutativity property is known as a commutative semigroup or abelian semigroup.
 A semigroup satisfying the identity property is known as a monoid.
+A semigroup satisfying both properties is known as a commutative monoid.
 Monoid is discussed in detail in the next section.

 Monoid